There’s nothing like the excitement of landing your first client when you start a new business.

 The Essentials package is $25 a month when you pay annually, and it comes with free onboarding assistance and a guided setup.

 If you’re looking for a cloud-based platform which is easy to customize and navigate on mobile or desktop, Salesforce is a solid pick.

 Price: $25/mo Essentials version; $75 – $1,250/mo for advanced features

 Best: Customizable CRM

-Freshworks is an AI-based CRM which makes automating, communicating, marketing, and managing contacts easy.
+Freshworks is an AI-based CRM that makes automating, communicating, marketing, and managing contacts easy.

-Formerly Freshsales, Freshworks is another highly customizable platform which allows you to prioritize leads, assign them to yourself (or others if you’re building a team), and see them through.
+Formerly Freshsales, Freshworks is another highly customizable platform that allows you to prioritize leads, assign them to yourself (or others if you’re building a team), and see them through.

 It also offers email templates and automation and lets you create notes other team members can collaborate on.